-Stepan tied it at 4 with a wrist shot from the crease at 4:54 of the third following a failed clearance by Jordie Benn.
+With the Coyotes down 4-3 in the third period, Stepan got Arizona level for the third time in the game with a wrist shot from the crease at 4:54 following a failed clearance by Jordie Benn.
 Gallagher was in the box for tripping.

-Arizona scored again on the power play at 10:10, this time with Shea Weber penalized for slashing, when Brendan Perlini's shot ricocheted off Fischer's stick and in for the winner.
+Arizona scored again on the power play at 10:10, this time with Weber penalized for slashing, when Brendan Perlini’s shot ricocheted off Fischer’s stick and in.